sophstad/sophstad.github.io/_posts/2015-01-28-Writing-in-LaTeX.md

 I’ve always been a fan of the slightly decorative, clean aesthetic that’s commonplace on the web nowadays.
 You know—sites that aren’t too gaudy, but also not barren.
 But LaTeX, similar to my professor’s website, adopts a much more spartan feel.
 I’ve found myself appreciating the simplicity of alignment, balance, and whitespace that LaTeX is so generous with—those components that often go overlooked in other mediums.

 ### Sleuthing
 I really dove right into LaTeX.
-Instead of reading a formal guide, I’ve just started with tex.stackoverflow and a wealth of examples online.
+Instead of reading a formal guide, I’ve just started with [tex.stackexchange.com](http://www.tex.stackexchange.com) and a wealth of examples online.
 As a result, I’m finding myself learning about the language by trial and error.
 The ‘$’ symbol, for example, makes a world of difference in the way your text compiles.

 ### Clarity
 In writing solution guides, it’s important to display only what’s necessary.
 If expressions can be eliminated without sacrificing understanding, they should be.
 I’ve had to analyze my work for redundancy, and make assumptions about what can be understood and what can’t be.